OSHA 2025 Contractor Safety Responsibilities

-OSHA’s 2025 updates to contractor safety responsibilities and multi-employer worksite standards clarify who is accountable for safety violations on shared projects.
-These revisions make it easier to assign responsibility and prevent gaps in compliance when multiple companies operate on one jobsite.
+OSHA’s 2025 updates to contractor safety and multi-employer standards clear up who is at fault for safety issues on shared projects.
+This make it easier to assign blame and maintain compliance when more than one company operates on one jobsite.

 For Arizona contractors, understanding these responsibilities is critical.
 D&O Crane works with general contractors, subcontractors, and equipment partners to ensure every participant meets OSHA’s updated expectations for coordination and safety oversight.